licg9999/review-of-state-management-in-react/04-kinds-of-lightweight-trials-mobx-zustand-jotai-and-valtio/README.md

 $ npm i mobx mobx-react-lite
 ```

 The example module, the composite clock, would be all placed in `src/CompositeClock`.
 To match the 3 requried states, there would be 3 stores, `TimeStore.ts`, `AnalogueStore.ts` and `DigitalStore.ts`.
-In MobX, a store hosts a state's values, the derived data, the state-changing methods as well as the references to other stores.
+In MobX, a store hosts properties of a state, the derived data, the methods of states changing as well as the references to other stores.

 And for view components, there are `AnalogueView.ts` for the analogue clock, `DigitalView.ts` for the digital clock, and `CompositeView.ts` as a glue.
 Besides, a React context that provides the stores is needed so stores can be initialized and accessed.